hsghori/CS-Notes/computer_networks_notes.md

 - Go-Back-N (GBN)
 	- Sender transmits up to n unacknowledged packets.
 	- Receiver only accepts packets in order.
 The receiver discards out of order packets.
-Note that the receiver uses cumulative acknowledgement.
+Note that the receiver uses cumulative acknowledgment.
 	- Sender sets timer for the 1st outstanding ack.
 		- outstanding ack meaning the ACK we expect given the order we've sent the requests.